 Rating: 4.5 out of 5 stars

-One of the special things about Seven Falls in Tucson is the amount of Saguaro cacti you will see along the trail.
 Did you know that Saguaro cacti can only be found in Arizona, Mexico, and California?
 It’s true – and they’re massive!
-This just makes it even cooler to go on a hike in this area because you’ll be surrounded by them.
-They make for some amazing backdrops in your photos too.
+They make for some amazing backdrops for photos too.

 The Sabino Canyon Recreation Area